Comma0101/holm-school/01-The-F-You-Degree.md

 Note: The idea (and underlying components) behind an F-You Degree is completely public domain.
 Feel free to reuse, rework, and remix.
 It is an Open Educational Resource (that uses Open Educational Resources)!
 Tell me what version of the F-You Degree worked for you in your circumstances!
 Again, thanks to JL Collins for his [Stock Series](https://jlcollinsnh.com/stock-series/) and his concept of "F-You Money".
 I don't mean to step on his toes with my appropriation, but rather raise his pedestal.
 His Stock Series is essential reading, computer scientist or not.
 It, along with Treehouse and Mr. Money Mustache, changed my life.

+It is also worth noting now that I deviate from a 100% Total Stock Market Portfolio, I am now 50% Small Cap Value through AVUV ETF and 50% Total Stock Market Index.

 # Individual Breakdown of a Four-Year F-You Degree